julelang/manual/src/std/io.md

 ```jule
 async fn ReadAll(mut r: Reader)!: []byte
 ```
 Reads from r until an error or EOF and returns the data it read\.
-A successful call throws no exception\.
+A successful call throws no error\.

 ## ReadAtLeast
 ```jule
 async fn ReadAtLeast(mut r: Reader, mut buf: []byte, min: int)!: (n: int)
 ```
 Reads from r into buf until it has read at least min bytes\.
 It returns the number of bytes copied and an error if fewer bytes were read\.
 The error is EOF only if no bytes were read\.
-If an EOF happens after reading fewer than min bytes, exception is ErrUnexpectedEOF\.
-If min is greater than the length of buf, exception is ErrShortBuffer\.
+If an EOF happens after reading fewer than min bytes, error is ErrUnexpectedEOF\.
+If min is greater than the length of buf, error is ErrShortBuffer\.
 On return, n &gt;= min if and only if err == nil\.
 If r returns an error having read at least min bytes, the error is dropped\.

 ## ReadFull
 ```jule
 async fn ReadFull(mut r: Reader, mut buf: []byte)!: (n: int)
 ```
 Reads exactly len\(buf\) bytes from r into buf\.
 It returns the number of bytes copied and an error if fewer bytes were read\.
 The error is EOF only if no bytes were read\.
-If an EOF happens after reading some but not all the bytes, exception is ErrUnexpectedEOF\.
+If an EOF happens after reading some but not all the bytes, error is ErrUnexpectedEOF\.
 On return, n == len\(buf\) if and only if err == nil\.
 If r returns an error having read at least len\(buf\) bytes, the error is dropped\.

 ## MultiReader
 ```jule
 fn MultiReader(mut readers: ...Reader): Reader
 ```
 Returns a Reader that&#39;s the logical concatenation of the provided input readers\.
 They&#39;re read sequentially\.
-Once all inputs have returned EOF, Read will return EOF\.
+Once all inputs have throw EOF, Read will throw EOF\.
 If any of the readers return a non\-nil, non\-EOF error, Read will return that error\.

 ## Reader
 ```jule